blynkkk/lib-python/examples/raspberry/README.md

    ```
 ## Security

-Protect your device and to avoid situations when it may be used without your permission.
+Protect your device and to avoid situations when it can be used without your permission.

 Read this [guide][raspberry-security] to understand how to impove rasberry Pi security.